ITunes: iTunes Store

 Introduced on April 28, 2003, The iTunes Music Store allows users to buy and download songs, with 200,000 tracks available at launch.
 In its first week, customers bought more than one million songs.
 Music purchased was protected by FairPlay, an encryption layer referred to as digital rights management (DRM).
 The use of DRM, which limited devices capable of playing purchased files, sparked efforts to remove the protection mechanism.
 Eventually, after an open letter to the music industry by CEO Steve Jobs in February 2007, Apple introduced a selection of DRM-free music in the iTunes Store in April 2007, followed by its entire music catalog without DRM in January 2009.

 iTunes in the Cloud and iTunes Match

-In June 2011, Apple announced "iTunes in the Cloud", in which music purchases were stored on Apple's servers and made available for automatic downloading on new devices.
+In June 2011, Apple announced "iTunes in the Cloud", in which music purchases are stored on Apple's servers and made available for automatic downloading on other devices signed into the same account and, subject to continued availability, redownloading.
+Previously, purchases of music, video content, and iPod games (but not iOS apps) entitled the buyer to a single successful download.
 For music the user owns, such as content ripped from CDs, the company introduced "iTunes Match", a feature that can upload content to Apple's servers, match it to its catalog, change the quality to 256 kbit/s AAC format, and make it available to other devices.